-The Buy 1, Give 5 program is our effort to support women entrepreneurship both domestically (in the US) and in emerging economies.
+The Buy 1, Give 5 program aims to support women entrepreneurship in the US and emerging economies.

 Here’s how it works:

 Each quarter, the Buy 1, Give 5 fund will be divided as follows:

-- 50% will go towards a domestic fund that sponsors female entrepreneurs here in the USA (Silver & Riley Women Entrepreneurship Grant).
-Grant amounts will increase as sales increase
+- 50% will support female entrepreneurs in the USA through the Silver & Riley Women Entrepreneurship Grant.
+Grant amounts will increase with sales.

-- The remainder 50% will be granted to a partner organization that supports female entrepreneurship in developing economies.
+- The remaining 50% will be granted to a partner organization promoting female entrepreneurship in developing economies.

 By investing in women, the pillars of our communities, we help build a better world together.